Configuring

 • OTEL_SERVICE_NAME = "EEM Gateway - <EventGateway gateway-group-name/gateway-group-id>"

-If you want to add additional configuration for the OpenTelemetry agent you can add environment variables to the custom resource.
+If you want to add additional configuration for the OpenTelemetry agent, then you can add environment variables to the custom resource.

 Example: Exporting metrics from an Event Manager